Can Crowdfunding Bring Back The Netbook?

 I would like to see netbooks come back.
 The original concept was a smash hit- small size, excellent battery life, SSD, and running Linux, all at a small price.
 Lots of reasons led to their demise- Microsoft hostility, powerful phones, tablets, and client-side browser load increase were probably the three biggest.

 I think there might still be a market for something small, inexpensive, and different.
-Maybe not a big market, but something with unlocked dual-boot Android and Linux with physical keyboard, lar
+Maybe not a big market, but something with unlocked dual-boot Android and Linux with physical keyboard, larger than the largest phones but smaller than the smallest laptops (notebooks).
+Where having a keyboard and good, SWAPPABLE battery trumps being stupidly thin.

+Oh, the Gemini PDA isn't it... too expensive, too small.
+Cool, no doubt, but it is more of a phone factor.

 Missing keys (Score:2)